target/pod-reaper/README.md

 ## Logging

-Pod reaper logs in JSON format using a logrus (https://github.com/sirupsen/logrus)
+Pod reaper logs in JSON format using a logrus (https://github.com/sirupsen/logrus).

 - rule load: customer messages for each rule are logged when the pod-reaper is starting
 - reap cycle: a message is logged each time the reaper starts a cycle.
 - pod reap: a message is logged (with a reason for each rule) when a pod is flag for reaping.
 - exit: a message is logged when the reaper exits successfully (only is `RUN_DURATION` is specified)

+### `LOG_LEVEL`

+Default value: Info

+Messages this level and above will be logged.
+Available logging levels: Debug, Info, Warning, Error, Fatal and Panic

 ### Example Log